 These audited annual financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS").
-The accounting policies discussed in note 3 have been consistently applied for all periods presented in these financial statements.
+Except as disclosed in note 4, the accounting policies discussed in note 3 have been consistently applied for all periods presented in these financial statements.

-These audited annual financial statements were approved and authorized for issue by the Company's Board of Directors on March 7, 2024.
+These audited annual financial statements were approved and authorized for issue by the Company's Board of Directors on March 13, 2025.